Saber2pr/todolist-pro/Usage/Timeline.md

+### Introduction

+When your todolist becomes more and more confusing and you don’t know where to start first, timeline appears, which can make your task list orderly and followable.

 > Arrange your small tasks in a todolist to complete them in order！

 1. When you create multiple tasks in a todolist and set priorities, a lock button will appear above the todolist.
 You can click it once to unlock it.